greedy0110/greedy0110/README.md

 # Android Developer

 Greetings, I'm a Android Developer, shin seungmin.

 I love ❤️ software development, working out and reading books about philosophy. ❤️

 And I'm also interested in whole software industry.
-(It's always welcome to talk about it. :))
+(I always welcome to talk about it. :))

 I'm making a tech blog 👉 https://greedy0110.tistory.com/